fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 <div class="content">

-### Note on using third party actions
+### A note about using third party actions

 When using a third party action such that <i>github-tag-action</i> it might be a good idea to specify the used version with hash instead of using a version number.
 The reason for this is that the version number, that is implemented with a git tag can in principle be <i>moved</i>.
-So that is today version 1.33.0 may be different code that is at next week the version 1.33.0!
-The code in commit with a particular has does not change, so if we want to be 100% sure about the code we use, it is safest to use the hash.
+So today's version 1.33.0 might be different code that is at the next week the version 1.33.0!

+However, the code in commit with a particular has does not change in any circumstances, so if we want to be 100% sure about the code we use, it is safest to use the hash.

 The version [1.33.0](https://github.com/anothrNick/github-tag-action/releases) of the action corresponds to commit with hash <code>9eca2b69f9e2c24be7decccd0f15fdb1ea5906598</code>, so we might want to change our configuration as follows: